oracle/opengrok/README.txt

 If you want to skip indexing the history of a particular directory (and all of it's subdirectories), you can touch '.opengrok_skip_history' file at the root of that directory.
+If you want to disable history generation for all repositories globally, then set OPENGROK_GENERATE_HISTORY environment variable to "off" during indexing.

 5.2 Using Opengrok shell wrapper script to create indexes
 ---------------------------------------------------------